Country visited: South Africa & Swaziland

 Cultural village tour

 This town originated as a result of the good fishing in the area.
-The estaury is a combination of fresh and sea water and has its own unique ecosystem.
+The estuary is a combination of fresh and sea water and has its own unique ecosystem.
 Today we take you to Cape Vidal as we game drive through the iSimangaliso Wetlands Park.

 Today we do the full day game drive in Hluhluwe-Umfolozi National Park.
 Hluluwe/Imfolozi National Park are actually two parks that have been joined together.
 These National Parks are one of South Africa’s ‘Big five’ parks.
-Rhino breeding projects have been taking place here for years, and has resulted in the White rhino being reintroduced into many parks as far north as Kenya.
+Rhino breeding projects have been taking place here for years, and have resulted in the White rhino being reintroduced into many parks as far north as Kenya.

 Queens River Hiking Trail Camp

 Driving out of Swaziland, we spend the next 2 nights in the Nelshoogte Nature Reserve for a full day hike.

 Queens River Hiking Trail Camp